 To get commonly requested institutional information, such as F&A rates, Fringe Benefit rates, DUNS number, etc., please visit the Resources link (Pre-Award Tab) and click on “NSU Fact Sheet”.

-The Federal Office of Management & Budget’s OMB Circular A-21 defines organized research as all research and development activities of an institution that are separately budgeted and accounted for.
+The Federal Office of Management & Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards defines organized research as all research and development activities of an institution that are separately budgeted and accounted for.
 It includes:

 "Other sponsored activities" means programs and projects financed by Federal and non-Federal agencies and organizations which involve the performance of work other than instruction and organized research.
 Examples of such programs and projects are health service projects, and community service programs.
 However, when any of these activities are undertaken by the institution without outside support, they may be classified as other institutional activities.